kubernetes/enhancements/keps/sig-scheduling/4328-node-affinity-based-eviction/README.md

 ###### What specific metrics should inform a rollback?

-We will introduce one new metric for this feature.
+We will introduce two new metric for this feature.
 Please refer to the "SLIs" section below for its specific meaning.
-If the value of metric `pod_deletions_node_affinity_total` or is larger than expected, users should check their system and may need to rollback.
+If the value of metric `pod_failed_eviction_node_affinity_total` or `evictions_node_affinity_total` is larger than expected, users should check their system and may need to rollback.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

 Will be tested manually.

-Steps:
+Test1:
 - Create a node that has a label
 - Start a local Kubernetes cluster (feature gate defaulted disabled)
 - Create a Pod `test-pod` with `RequiredDuringSchedulingRequiredDuringExecution` node affinity matches the node